Newsweek Media Group Websites Ran Malicious Code That Experts Say Is Used To Commit Ad Fraud

 The malicious code loaded on NMG’s sites was first discovered by DoubleVerify, a digital media measurement company, last year.
 The firm previously told BuzzFeed News that as a result of a detailed investigation into NMG properties it classified IBT’s Singapore, India, UK, and US sites “as having fraud or sophisticated invalid traffic.”

-DoubleVerify also classified Newsweek’s UK edition as fraudulent, and the company's chief operating office Matt McLaughlin said that site contained the same malicious code that NMG acknowledged Tuesday.
+DoubleVerify also classified Newsweek’s UK edition as fraudulent, and the company's chief operating officer, Matt McLaughlin, said that site contained the same malicious code that NMG acknowledged Tuesday.
 NMG declined to say why its statement did not list Newsweek UK as one of the sites containing the code.

 Less than 20 minutes after issuing its press release about malicious code, the company sent another release to announce new appointments and a “strategic investment” in Newsweek, which NMG CEO Dev Pragad called the “the jewel in our crown.”

-McLaughlin told BuzzFeed News that the code used by NMG is designed to interfere with the ability of third party measurement systems to determine how much of a digital ad was viewable during a browsing session.
+McLaughlin told BuzzFeed News that the code used by NMG is designed to interfere with the ability of third-party measurement systems to determine how much of a digital ad was viewable during a browsing session.
 In order for an ad impression to be considered valid, it must be at least partially viewable to a user.
 This code manipulated data to ensure that otherwise unviewable ads showed up in measurement systems as valid impressions, which resulted in payment being made for the ad.

 McLaughlin said the code is often injected into the browser by a bot visiting a site.
 It’s extremely rare to find an ostensibly reputable publisher running this type of code, he said.